ashinw/house-prj-pub/lower-level/section-F-requirements.md

 2. The laundry is too small despite having the dryer installed above the top loader washing machine
 3. There is an unusually loud hammering with respect to plumbing in the house.
 This is typically observable when toilets are flushed, showers turned on/off, washing machine operates
 4. The large window built into the laundry door lets a lot of sun/heat in
-5. The wooden 1.2m high stair case outside the laundry is very weathered from climate and is becoming dangerous to use, thus the laundry is hung on the clothes line outside via the main front door entrance.
-Therefore, the [laundry is better placed near ground level](./section-A-requirements.md)
+5. The wooden 1.2m high staircase outside the laundry is very weathered from climate and is becoming dangerous to use, thus the laundry is hung on the clothes line outside via the main front door entrance.
+Therefore, the laundry is better placed near ground level in the north most [section](./section-A-requirements.md)
 6. The external meals area window frames are weathered from the climate and barely holding together